-This old road used to be Highway 10 between Long Lake and Tupper Lake; it has now been turned into a wonderful trail that leads to Goodman Mountain.
+This mountain, named after civil rights activist Andrew Goodman, has it all: history, a beautiful walk through the forest, and great views from the summit.
 During the summer of 2014 DEC created a trail to the summit of Goodman Mountain.
 At the backside of the parking area there is a kiosk and trail register with information on the storied history of Goodman Mountain.
-Be sure to give it a read on your way through.
+Be sure to give it a read on your way through, or even read up on it before you go!

 Goodman Mountain is part of the Tupper Lake Hiking Triad.